MasthanJilani/smart-file-uploader/README.md

 - **Partial writes**: server only marks `RECEIVED` after write completes; incomplete chunk will be retried by client on resume.
 - **Non-ZIP files**: ZIP inspection is best-effort; non-ZIP results simply produce an empty `files` array.
 - **Double-finalize**: handled by row-locking and state checks.

 ---

+## File Integrity Handling (Hashing)

+File integrity is ensured using **SHA-256 hashing** on the backend during the finalization step.

+- The server computes the hash using Node.js streams (`crypto.createHash('sha256')`).
+- The entire file is **never loaded into memory**; instead, it is streamed from disk.
+- Hashing occurs **only after all chunks have been successfully received**.
+- The computed SHA-256 hash is:
+  - Returned to the client
+  - Persisted in the `uploads.final_hash` column in the database

+This guarantees that the reconstructed file exactly matches the original uploaded content.

+---

+## Pause & Resume Logic

+Pause and resume functionality is implemented using a **handshake-based protocol** combined with persistent chunk metadata stored in MySQL.

+### How it works:

+1. Before uploading, the client sends a `POST /api/handshake` request containing:
+   - Filename
+   - Total file size
+   - Chunk size

+2. The server:
+   - Creates (or resumes) an upload entry
+   - Returns an `uploadId`
+   - Returns a list of already received chunk indices (`receivedChunks`)

+3. The client:
+   - Slices the file into chunks
+   - Skips uploading chunks already marked as received
+   - Uploads only pending chunks

+### Benefits:

+- Upload can resume after:
+  - Browser refresh
+  - Network disconnection
+  - Backend crash or restart
+- Resume works even across sessions, because state is stored in the database
+- No duplicate data is written due to idempotent chunk handling

+---

+## Known Trade-offs

+The following trade-offs were made to balance complexity, performance, and clarity:

+- **No per-chunk checksums**
+  Chunk integrity is inferred from successful write completion rather than per-chunk hashing.

+- **No authentication or user accounts**
+  The system assumes a trusted environment, as authentication was outside the assignment scope.

+- **Single-node storage**
+  Uploaded files are stored on local disk rather than distributed object storage (e.g., S3).

+- **Best-effort ZIP inspection**
+  ZIP metadata inspection is optional and non-fatal; invalid ZIPs do not block upload completion.

+- **Development-focused CORS policy**
+  CORS is permissive for local development and should be restricted in production.

+---

+## Further Enhancements

+Several improvements can be made beyond the current implementation:

+- Add per-chunk checksums for stronger corruption detection
+- Support pause/resume buttons in the UI
+- Store uploads in cloud object storage (e.g., S3 multipart upload)
+- Add authentication and per-user upload quotas
+- Implement upload expiration and background cleanup jobs
+- Support resumable uploads across multiple backend instances
+- Improve frontend UX with speed (MB/s) and ETA indicators
+- Add automated tests for backend APIs

+---

+## Summary

+This project implements a robust, resumable file upload system using:

+- Streaming I/O for scalability
+- Database-backed state for fault tolerance
+- Concurrency and retries for performance and reliability
+- Strong file integrity guarantees via SHA-256 hashing

+The design emphasizes correctness, resumability, and resilience to failures.

+---